martin-t/rec-wars/README.md

 Contributing
 ------------

-You can always find me on the [RecWars Discord server](https://discord.gg/9BQVVgV) if you have any questions or suggestions or if you just wanna see a game slowly develop from a small prototype to being playable and enjoyable by real people.
+You can always find me on the [Rusty Games Discord server](https://discord.gg/9BQVVgV) if you have any questions or suggestions or if you just wanna see a game slowly develop from a small prototype to being playable and enjoyable by real people.

 [Issues](https://github.com/martin-t/rec-wars/issues/new) and [Pull Requests](https://github.com/martin-t/rec-wars/pulls) are welcome, I will try to look at them as soon as possible.

 I want to make RecWars highly configurable with many different gamemodes and balance settings votable by players and anybody will be able to host their own server.
 RecWars aims to blur the line between a game and a genre-specific game engine.
 Vehicles, weapons, AI, game modes, etc. will be completely configurable.
-If you have a gameplay idea and don't suffer from the NIH syndrome, I'd be very happy to help you test it in RecWars.
+If you have a gameplay idea and don't suffer from the NIH syndrome, I'd be very happy to work together and test it in RecWars.

 ### Tips (Optional)